rpm-software-management/dnf/doc/api_cli.rst

     Usage string for the command used as displayed by the CLI help.

+  .. staticmethod:: set_argparse_subparser(parser)

+    Static method used for argparser subparser setup of command options.
+Usage and description are added automatically from attributes of the class.
+When this method is implemented, ``opts`` and ``parser`` will be added as attributes of the object maintaining :class:`argparse.Namespace` of parsed options and subparser of the command respectively.

   .. method:: configure(args)

     Perform any configuration on the command itself and on the CLI. `args` is a list of additional arguments to the command.
 Typically, the command implements this call to set up any :class:`demands <.DemandSheet>` it has on the way the :class:`.Sack` will be initialized.
 Default no-op implementation is provided.